|

 CHAN SO

-(Appeared in the book The Chinese Parrot, by Earl Derr Biggers)
+Appeared in the story The Chinese Parrot, by Earl Derr Biggers

-So Chan was the wife of Lee Kim Chan (mentioned above).
+So Chan (Chan So) was the wife of Kee Lim Chan (Chan Kee Lim).

 ROSE CHAN

-(Appeared in the book The Chinese Parrot, by Earl Derr Biggers)
+Appeared in the story The Chinese Parrot, by Earl Derr Biggers

 The "Americanized" daughter of Kee Lim Chan and his wife So (both mentioned